momacs/pram/README.md

 ### The SIRS Model

 The SIR epidemiological model (Kermack & McKendrick, 1927) will help us illustrate the differnet modeling levels.
 In that model, population is compartmentalized into susceptible (S), infectious (I), and recovered (R).
 As shown on the image below, an infectious disease is transmitted between susceptible hosts with the rate &beta; who eventually recover with rate &gamma;.
-Because getting a disease does not need to result in life-long immunity to it, the model can be augmented by allowing recovered hosts become susceptible again with rate &alpha;; this is the SIRS model.
+Because getting a disease does not need to result in life-long immunity to it, the model can be augmented by allowing recovered hosts to become susceptible again with rate &alpha; (which results in the SIRS model).

 ![The SIRS model](media/modeling-levels/sirs-model.png)